txriq03/autodex/README.md

 Thankfully, Google provides a [Sepolia faucet](https://cloud.google.com/application/web3/faucet/ethereum/sepolia) where you can claim free Ethereum Sepolia tokens.
 You can use these to complete tasks like purchasing or minting vehicles on the dApp.

+## 4. Go to the [website](https://autodex.vercel.app/) and open the MetaMask wallet.
+You should see the site requesting to connect to your MetaMask wallet.

 ## 3. Done

 You should now be able to interact with the application!